Frequently Asked Questions

 Answer:

-Cast Stone: All our cast sandstone planters come standard with drain holes unless otherwise requested.
+Cast Stone: These come standard with drain holes unless otherwise requested.
 You may also specify your drain hole size for these planters because they are cast after an order is placed.

-Resin: The Crescent line of planters most all come with drainage.
+Resin: Most of the Crescent line of planters come with drainage.
 The Montana Bowl is the exception; it does not come with a drain hole but can be easily drilled if needed.
 Some of the other planters, such as the Delano Oval and the Orinoco Bowl come with plugs so that they may be used for water gardens.
+Riverside planters have drainage holes.

-Aluminum & Steel: All planters from Ore are crafted once an order is placed, so drainage can be specified at that time.
+Aluminum & Steel from Ore, Inc: These are crafted once an order is placed, so drainage can be specified at that time.

 Fiberglass: Our fiberglass planters do not come with drainage so that they can be used indoors as well as outdoors.
 You must specify drainage requirements at time of order.